johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 In the example above the output will read **15** because there are 15 characters in "THISISMYSTRING9" Use the above commands to check that there are still 81 characters in your seed after you have substituted characters.

+The following are facts about IOTA that you will need to know:
-Seeds are secret.
+* Seeds are secret.
-They stay in the PrivateKeyVault behind the airgap so that no one can see them.
+* They stay in the PrivateKeyVault (or other secure device) behind the airgap so that no one can see them.
-Seeds are used to sign transaction bundles.
+* Seeds are used to sign transaction bundles.
-Transaction bundles are encrypted commands for spending your IOTA.
+* Transaction bundles are encrypted commands for spending your IOTA.
-Transaction bundles

-Seeds are used to make addresses.
+* Transaction bundles are commands that which tell the computers running the Tangle to move your IOTA from one address to another.
+* If the computers running the Tangle can decrypt your signed bundle, and if the decrypted message resolves to your spending address then they will know that you are in possesion of the seed which was used to create the spending address and that they are authorized to follow your spending instructions as specified in the bundle.
+*
-Addresses are public.
+* Addresses are public.
-Addresses are like bank account numbers.
+* Addresses are like bank account numbers.
+* Give your addresses to people so that they can pay you.